lfai/security-and-compliance/subgroups/use-cases-and-threat-models/README.md

 ### Process to follow

+Human:
 1. Create dataflow diagram
 2. Generate threats (supply the guidance above for reference)
    - Ensure threats are written following the structure guidance above (amend any that aren't)
    - Ensure threats are written following the perspective guidance above (amend any that aren't)

+AI:
-3. Convert/Map threat statements to NIST 800-30 taxonomy (threat source, threat event, and adverse impact)
+3. Enrich human-generated threats with NIST 800-30 taxonomy (threat source, threat event, and adverse impact)
-4. Map to CAPEC & CWE
+4. Map enriched statements to CAPEC & CWE
-5. Map to Controls (NIST 800-53 and CSA AICM)
+5. Map CAPEC & CWE to Controls (NIST 800-53 and CSA AICM)

 ### Current Work